SteLitY/Customer-Line-Up-CLup-/README.md

 * Monitor inflow/outflow
 	* Allow people to sign up groups of people (one person in queue can mean more than 1 customer going into the store)
 * Limit the amount of people in store (don’t let clients in if the capacity is reached)
 * Unique ID (MySQL)
 * Capacity monitor
 	* Prevent clients from going past capacity.
 	* Keep track of how many people are currently in the store.
 * Scan in and scan out with QR code (Assume cashier scans customer out after checking out their items)
 * Include count for employees.
 During "rush hours" where there are more clients, they also need more staff to accommodate them (ex: more employees to restock shelves).
 Include the extra staff in the store capacity.
-○ Optional feature - allow the business to send messages to everyone in the queue through email or text message. (ex: send an alert to customer if item has run out or if they want to give a special offer to people waiting on queue, etc.)
+	* Optional feature - allow the business to send messages to everyone in the queue through email or text message. (ex: send an alert to customer if item has run out or if they want to give a special offer to people waiting on queue, etc.)
-● COVID Requirements to enter store
+* COVID Requirements to enter store
-○ Masks - Reminders to wear a mask - (can be added to the message sent to clients when they successfully entered the queue.
+	* Masks - Reminders to wear a mask - (can be added to the message sent to clients when they successfully entered the queue.
 If we have time, ask client to take a photo of themselves with a mask on and use machine learning to see if group has mask on)
-● Reservation (line)
+* Reservation (line)
-○ Button to make and cancel reservations.
+	* Button to make and cancel reservations.
-○ Time limit to come.
+	* Time limit to come.
 If the client doesn’t arrive when it’s their turn.
 Send an alert to the client telling them they have ___ minutes to come.
 After ___ minutes, take the client off queue, increment tardiness_ by 1.
-○ Warn customers when they’re 10th/5th/1st person on the queue.
+* Warn customers when they’re 10th/5th/1st person on the queue.
 Number is relative to how fast the store serves clients.
 Ex: A bigger store can serve 100 clients a minute while a smaller store with fewer employees can serve 10 a minute.
 We want to give the client time to come to the store so the bigger store would have a warning when they’re 20,000th in queue, while the smaller store might warn the client when they’re 2,000th in queue.
-○ Timestamp (know when client arrives + leaves)
+* Timestamp (know when client arrives + leaves)
-● Vicinity to store
+	* Vicinity to store
-○ “I’m nearby” button
+	* “I’m nearby” button
-● Times of operations
+* Times of operations
-○ Closing and Opening of stores.
+	* Closing and Opening of stores.
 Prevent clients from entering the queue when they are not expected to get in before the store closes.
-○ Reservation closing time.
+	* Reservation closing time.

-Test plan (1 paragraph).
+## Test plan.
 To test this web application, the team will open the web app on different platforms and browsers (iphone, android, PC. firefox, chrome, IE).
 We will test different client sign-up methods and apply stress tests to each feature to test the extents to which the app may break.
 We will set up